Diagnosis & Treatment of Gastrointestinal (GI) Disorders

 sometimes lead to social withdrawal and avoiding school.
 Psychological

-illnesses can also be the cause of GI problems.
-Eating disorders and elimination
+illnesses can also be the cause of problems in GI for kids.
+Eating disorders

 At East Tennessee Children’s Hospital, we want to do more than treat